Updates Regarding Library Service and Coronavirus (COVID-19)

 - At your designated pick up time, you can pick up your materials at the table by the back door of the library near the rear parking lot.
 Items will already be checked out for you with a receipt included that lists due date(s).

 Yes!
-Limited computers are available for public use in the adult department by appointment only.
+Limited computers are available for public use in the adult department.
 We have reduced the number of PCs available to promote social distancing.
-You can use computers for one 45-minute session each day.
-Schedule a computer use appointment here or call us at 412-741-6920, x3 to schedule your appointment.
+You can use computers for one 2-hour session each day.
+No appointment needed.

-Yes, printing services will be available.
-You can print from our public computers during your computer use appointment or use our Remote Printing service from home and pickup at the library through our curbside service.
-If printing in person, patrons must see the staff member on duty to retrieve prints.
+Yes, printing services are available.
+You can print from our public computers or use our Remote Printing service from home and pickup at the library in-person or through our curbside service.
+Our self-service printing station is back up and running!

 All items are due on the date listed on your receipt at checkout.
 Please note, many items may be automatically renewed.
 Items that have holds cannot be renewed and must be returned to the library.
 If you have questions about when your items are due, call us at 412-741-6920.